When it comes to lawn watering, April is too early to go automatic.

 You can still dig in and start preparing for the planting season.
 Here’s how:

-- Start from the bottom up and aerate your lawn.
-If you can, aerate after a rain or snow shower to help prepare soil for the process.
+Start from the bottom up and aerate your lawn.
+If you can, aerate after a rain or snow shower to allow the extra moisture to help prepare soil for the process.

-Watch your mail for a detailed explanation of Denver Water’s annual summer watering rules, which start May 1 and last until Oct.
+Denver Water’s summer watering rules, run May 1 to Oct.
 1.